Matt-blndbrd/PrintekLaserFoam/README.md

 # PrintekLaserFoam
 Laser and foam cutter software based on LaserGRBL (Copyright (c) 2016 Diego Settimi)

+differences between this and the original: software icon and name no icons on the title bars custom buttons file is saved in the autotrace folder (so you can move them together with the release) continuous jog is activated by default default S-MAX value un the rasterconverter and svgconverter forms is 0

 PrintekLaserFoam is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 PrintekLaserFoam is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.